voxpupuli/puppet-rabbitmq/REFERENCE.md

 Data type: `Boolean`

 Configures the service to only use SSL.
 No cleartext TCP listeners will be created.
-Requires that ssl => true and
+Requires that ssl => true and port => undef

 Default value: $rabbitmq::params::ssl_only